dergachev/vagrant-vboxmanage/README.md

 * `<subcommand>` is the [VBoxManage subcommand](http://www.virtualbox.org/manual/ch08.html), eg *showvminfo*
 * `[vm-name]` is the VM name; must be specified if multiple VMs are defined in Vagrantfile

-For all commands except those listed in `SPECIAL_COMMANDS.md`, the VM uuid will be inserted immediately after the command name.
+For all VBoxManage commands except those listed in [SPECIAL_COMMANDS.txt](https://github.com/dergachev/vagrant-vboxmanage/blob/master/SPECIAL_COMMANDS.txt), the VM uuid will be inserted immediately after the command name.

 For example:

     # calls `VBoxManage showvminfo a0b76635-3c88-45ea-b26e-e9f442dc1f6e`
     vagrant vboxmanage showvminfo --details